Welcome to Thunderbird District's Boy Scout/Venturing/Varsity Roundtable Page!

 Roundtables normally meet the Second Thursday of the month from 7:30 - 9:00 p.m. at the Naperville LDS Stake Center, 1320 Ridgeland Ave., Naperville just south of Diehl off of Naper.

-Thursday, April 12, 2017 7:30 – 8:30 PM - Naperville LDS Stake Center, 1320 Ridgeland Ave, Naperville (SE corner of Naper Boulevard and Ridgeland Avenue).
-Please join us at the April Cub Scout or Boy Scout Roundtables.
+Thursday, August 10th, 2017 7:30 – 8:30 PM - Naperville LDS Stake Center, 1320 Ridgeland Ave, Naperville (SE corner of Naper Boulevard and Ridgeland Avenue).
+Please join us at the September Cub Scout or Boy Scout Roundtables. * September 14th Roundtable date is on School Night For Scouting, so there will be no roundtables in September, but the turn in for the roundups will be at the church and the roundtable boxes will be there for your convenience.
+Stop by!

 Order of the Arrow Members - Chapter Meeting same time and place as Roundtable.
+In August we will review summer activities and upcoming Fall Fellowship.
+Our August activities will be Gaga Pit and table tennis.
 Please announce at Troop meetings.
 All OA members are welcome to attend the chapter meeting!
-We will be making a mini golf course all over the church!

 Our goal at Roundtable is to share great information that helps keep our Scouts heavily involved in the program.